-- Always wipe away the condensation after cooking. - Do not keep moist food in the cooking compartment for a long time with the door closed. - Do not store food in the cooking compartment.
+- Always wipe away the condensation after cooking.
+Always allow the cooking compartment to cool down with the door closed after cooking at high temperatures. - Do not keep moist food in the cooking compartment for a long time with the door closed. - Do not store food in the cooking compartment. - Take care not to trap anything in the appliance door.